How to get into Destiny 2

 What's the difference in gear?

-It isn’t enough to get a piece of gear in Destiny 2, you need to find the right gear.
-Multiple characters can share weapons, ghosts, and sparrows, but they do not share armour.
-Each class also has a unique piece of armour; cloaks for Hunters, Bonds for Warlocks, and marks for Titans.
+It isn't enough to get a piece of gear in Destiny 2, you need to find the right gear.
+Multiple characters can share weapons, ghosts, and sparrows, but they do not share armor.
+Each class also has a unique piece of armor; cloaks for Hunters, Bonds for Warlocks, and marks for Titans.
 Gear also has rarities.
-Here’s a quick rundown and what they mean.
+Here's a quick rundown and what they mean.

 Uncommon—The next step up from common is uncommon.
 Uncommon gear is green and possesses two perks.
 While they aren't nearly as bad as Common gear, they are effectively just as bad when compared to other gear.
 Just like common gear, by the time you reach the max level you will never see this gear type again.